-All transitional housing programs participate in the coordinated entry process and program participants are referred directly from the pool.
+All transitional housing programs participate in the coordinated entry process and program participants are referred directly from the pool, except DV participants that are referred by CHOICES emergency shelter.

 Transitional housing programs receive HUD CoC funding and follows HUD's regulations on eligible activities.